-(e) Employees will be recalled to work in the reverse order from the classification from which they have been laid off, provided they have the skill, ability and experience for the work required and provided, however, that such recalls take place within one (1) year from the date of layoff.
+(h) Employees will be recalled to work in the reverse order from the classification from which they have been laid off provided they have the skill, ability and experience for the work required and provided, however, that such recall takes place within one (1) year from the date of layoff.

-Employees on layoff shall be eligible for recall to other positions in the Wage Group from which they have been laid off, provided they have the requisite seniority, and provided they have the qualifications, skill, ability, knowledge and experience to immediately perform the work required to the Employer's satisfaction.
-For this purpose, Editors and Multi-Media Journalists shall be considered to be in the same wage group.
-Such recall must take place within 1 year from the date of layoff.
+Employees on layoff shall be eligible for recall to other positions in the Wage Group from which they have been laid off or a position in a lower Wage Group, provided they have the requisite seniority, they have the qualifications, skill, ability, knowledge and experience to perform the work required.
+For this purpose, Editors and Reporters shall be considered to be in the same wage group.
+Such recall must take place within one (1) year from the date of the layoff.

-Upon being so recalled, an employee shall within five working days notify the Employer in writing of the employee's intention to return to work and within an additional five working days report for work.
+Upon being so recalled, an employee shall within five (5) working days notify the Employer in writing of the employee's intention to return to work and within an additional five (5) working days report for work.
 The Employer agrees to advise the employee of such recall in writing with a copy of the notice to the Union.
-It will be the responsibility of the employee to provide the employer with an up-to-date home address and telephone number.
+It will be the responsibility of the employee to provide the Employer with an up-to-date home address and telephone number.

-- (f) Any employee who refuses a position in the classification from which laid off automatically terminates any claim to further employment by the Employer except that a full-time employee may refuse work of a temporary nature, or part-time work, without affecting his/her recall rights. - (g) New full-time employees will be considered probationary employees for the first 65 worked shifts of their employment.
-There shall be a new probationary period of 65 worked shifts for a new employee found unsuitable during his probationary period if the Employer transfers the employee to another job classification.
+- (i) Any employee who refuses a position in the classification from which laid off automatically terminates any claim to further employment by the Employer except that a full-time employee may refuse work of a temporary nature, (three (3) months or less), or part-time work, without affecting their recall rights. - (j) New full-time employees will be considered probationary employees for the first 65 worked shifts of their employment.

+There shall be a new probationary period of up to two (2) months for a new employee found unsuitable during his/her probationary period if the Employer transfers the employee to another job classification.
 The Employer shall notify the Union at the time this new probationary period is to commence.
-The above probationary periods may be extended, in writing, by mutual agreement.

-Probationary employees shall be covered by this agreement, but may be dismissed for any reason prior to the successful completion of their probationary period, whether extended or not, provided the Employer does not act in bad faith or in contravention of any provision of this agreement.
+Probationary employees shall be covered by this Agreement but may be disciplined or dismissed for any reason prior to the successful completion of their probationary period, whether extended or not, provided the Employer does not act in bad faith or in contravention of this Agreement.
 It is agreed the standard for dismissing probationary employees as reflected in this Article is a lesser standard within the meaning of the Labour Relations Act.